 On Corona Help fentrepreneurs and employees can find helpful information on Corona bridging assistance, short-time working allowance and more.

 Further consulting options

 Employees can find advice and information on the following websites:

-- Corona: Labour law, home office, short-time working allowance - What employees need to know - DGB
+- Corona: labour law, home office, short-time working allowance - what employees need to know - DGB

-General advice from the Employment Agency is available free of charge at 0049 800 4555500.
+The general advice of the employment agency is free of charge under 0049 800 4555500.

-Regulations for employees in case of quarantine
+Rules for employees in the event of quarantine

 Information and application forms for employers and self-employed persons